Quinoa topped with grilled chicken, goat cheese and fresh raspberry dressing creates a great option for a light packable lunch or a quick dinner!

 - Grill chicken for 5-6 minutes per side until done.
 Remove from grill and let cool slightly.
 Slice into thin strips.

-- In a medium bowl mix the brussels sprouts with 1 tbsp raspberry dressing.
+- In a medium bowl mix the brussels sprouts with 1 tablespoon raspberry dressing.
 Add quinoa and mix well.
 Divide among 4 small bowls.
 Top each with chicken, goat cheese and toasted almonds.
 Add dressing to taste.

 Originally published June 2015.
 Updated July 2017.